bheimbu/evolutionary_ecology/docs/source/second_week.rst

 """""

 .. important::
-  Create the folder **T2**, in which you safe all results of this tutorial.
+  - Create the folder **T2**, in which you safe all results of this tutorial

-  - Use your DNA datasets from exercises :ref:`T1_B1` and :ref:`T1_B2` to generate alignments in BioEdit using the following parameters (see below)
+  - Use your DNA datasets from exercises :ref:`T1_B1` and :ref:`T1_B2` to generate alignments in BioEdit (see section :ref:`Bioedit` again for how to work with BioEdit) using the following parameters (see below)

 .. thumbnail:: /_static/T2_A_1.png